 Keep your nose between your toes.
 This is essentially the same thing as saying, "don't twist."

 Keep the weight as close to you as possible.
 If you hold anything at arm's length in front of you, it will place up to 10 times the stress on your back muscles.
 Therefore, when carrying the weight or lifting it, keep it very close to your stomach so as not to put undue stress on your lumbar spine muscles.

-5. Take frequent breaks.
+It's easy to loose track of time when you are doing something you love but it's important to take frequent breaks.
+Also, avoid doing the same kind of job, such as pruning, for a long period.
+Switch to something else for a while.
 When you're gardening, arthritis pain can build if you don't rest your joints properly.
 Stop and rest.
-Having frequent breaks allows your body to recover and get more done before fatigue begins.
+Having these breaks allows your body to recover and get more done before fatigue begins.

 6. Pace yourself

 Even if you are fit and healthy, gardening is a tough work out.
 You use different muscle groups and move the body in different ways.
 Don't try to get the garden all done in a weekend!

 Plan to do different things in the garden which require different positions - for example some weeding then swap with some pruning higher up.
 Varying your tasks and your posture means that you don't over-work one area of your body.

 After a gardening session the worst thing you can do is spend the evening recovering on the sofa, according to our osteopath Pratik.

 “Your muscles will stiffen up and any soreness will be far worse,” he explains.“Keep moving, perhaps go for a gentle walk, all the time remembering to keep your back straight."
 He also recommends a warm bath with some salts which can be soothing.